Fall prevention: Physical activity

 Resistance exercise two or three times a week with ankle weights or elastic bands (Otago exercise) can rebuild lost muscle mass, improve balance and strength, and reduce falls in adults of all ages.

 Specialized facilities and programs like seniors' parks can support to keep the elderly in shape and increase their resistance to falling.
 These facilities contain specialized equipment and training stations where elderly people can exercise.
 The parks usually have an extended amount of space and different stages reserved for different body exercises.

 Multicomponent exercise with both aerobic and anaerobic components can provide positive outcomes together with specific balance integrations.

 Another type of exercise that can be beneficial in decreasing fall risk, specifically in older women, is pilates.
-Pilates is a safe form of exercise for older adults compared to a big gym setting due to its more serene and calm setting, which might also improve an older adult's mental stability and their quality of life.
 Pilates can effectively improve balance which in turn decreases the risk of falls.
 Pilates also leads to an increase in mobility as well which contributes to a lower fall risk.
 Due to pilates showing positive effects on balance, leg strength, and mental well-being, this allows older adults to be more physically and mentally strong.
 These factors can allow for elderly people to be more confident to decrease their fall risk.

 Other forms of training, such as aerobic, anaerobic, and proprioceptive exercises can also be used to increase balance to lower the risk of falls in the elderly population.